-- Store Design and Experience.
+• Store Design and Experience.
 Our stores are organized in a "flipped" conventional food retail store model, positioning our produce at the center of the store surrounded by a specialty grocery offering.
-We typically dedicate approximately 20% of a store's selling square footage to produce, which we believe is significantly higher than many of our peers.
+Produce remains the heart of our stores, as we typically dedicate approximately 20% of a store's selling square footage to produce, which we believe is significantly higher than many of our peers.
 The stores are designed with open layouts and low displays, intended to provide an easy-to-shop environment that invokes a farmers' market experience and allows our customers to view the entire store.
-Our small box format allows for quick in-and-out service, and our curated assortment of responsibly and locally sourced items offer surprise and delightful shopping experiences. - Customer Engagement.
+Our small box format allows for quick in-and-out service, and our curated assortment of responsibly and locally sourced items offer surprise and delightful shopping experiences.
+The below diagram shows a sample layout of our new smaller format stores:

+- Customer Engagement.
 We are committed to providing, and believe we have, best-in-class customer engagement, which builds trust with our customers and differentiates the Sprouts shopping experience from that of many of our competitors.
 We design our stores to maximize personal connections with our purpose-driven team members, as we believe this interaction provides an opportunity to educate customers and provides a valued, differentiated customer service model, which enhances customer loyalty and increases visits and purchases over time.
 In addition, we continue to expand mobile and digital opportunities to further engage with our customers and provide a full omnichannel offering as many customers use both in-store and online for their grocery needs. - Store Size.
 Currently, our stores are generally between 28,000 and 30,000 square feet, which we believe is smaller than many of our peers' average stores.
-Under our long-term growth strategy, our future stores will feature a smaller box size, generally between 21,000 and 25,000 square feet, that will be less expensive to build, less complicated to operate and leverage the strengthens of our older, highly productive stores.
+Under our long-term growth strategy, our new format stores feature a smaller box size, generally between 21,000 and 25,000 square feet, that are less expensive to build, reduce non-selling space, reduce occupancy and operating costs and leverage the strengths of our older, highly productive stores.
 Our stores are located in a variety of mid-sized and larger shopping centers, lifestyle centers and in certain cases, independent single-unit, stand-alone developments.
-The size of our stores and our real estate strategy provide us flexibility in site selection, including entering into new developments or existing sites formerly operated by other retailers, including other grocery banners, office supply stores, electronics retailers and other second generation space. - Team Members.
-Our stores are typically staffed with 80 to 100 full and part-time team members.
+The size of our stores and our real estate strategy provide us flexibility in site selection, including entering into new developments or existing sites formerly operated by other retailers, including other grocery banners, office supply stores, electronics retailers and other second generation space.

+Team Members.
+Our stores are typically staffed with 75 to 100 full and part-time team members.
 We strive to create a strong and unified company culture and develop team members throughout the entire organization, and we assist our store teams with our store support office and regional teams.
 We have prioritized making investments in training that we believe enhances our team members' knowledge, particularly with respect to our expanded and evolving product offerings, so our team members can continue to engage and assist our customers.
 We believe our team members contribute to our consistently high service standards and that this helps us successfully open and operate our stores.